Dolores Cross: Morris Brown College tenure

 When Cross arrived at Morris Brown College, it was financially troubled.
-While she was President, Morris Brown College obtained $3.4 million in federally insured student loans and Pell grants in the names of ineligible students, including some who never attended the college, some who were enrolled part-time and others who had already left.
+While she was president, Morris Brown College obtained $3.4 million in federally insured student loans and Pell grants in the names of ineligible students, including some who never attended the college, some who were enrolled part-time and others who had already left.
 The money was used to pay the school's operating costs.

 As with all such loans, the responsibility for paying back the loans fell on the students.
 Due to its ongoing financial issues, the school eventually lost its accreditation from the Southern Association of Colleges and Schools.
 After the loss of accreditation, MBC students became ineligible for many government grants and loans.
 The school nearly closed in 2003 as its enrollment dropped..
 The school faced foreclosure in 2012, and went through bankruptcy in 2014.

 In May 2006, Cross pleaded guilty to a charge of embezzlement stemming from her time at the college.
 Federal prosecutors dismissed 27 other charges against her in exchange for her plea.

 On January 3, 2007, Cross was sentenced to five years of probation and a year of home confinement for her role in fraudulently obtaining millions of dollars in federal student aid for the college.
-In addition, the college’s financial-aid director at the time the fraud was committed was also sentenced, to five years of probation and 18 months of home confinement.
+In addition, the college's financial-aid director at the time the fraud was committed was also sentenced, to five years of probation and 18 months of home confinement.
 The prosecutors and her lawyers agreed to a plea bargain.
-The light sentence meted out by the judge was based on her age (70), her medical condition (she suffered from sleep apnea and had a series of transient ischemic attacks or small strokes) and the fact that she did not profit personally from the crime.
+The light sentence meted out by the judge was based on her age (70), her medical condition (she had sleep apnea and had a series of transient ischemic attacks or small strokes) and the fact that she did not profit personally from the crime.